-Water 1st implements projects in the urban slums of Dhaka and Chittagong, Bangladesh's largest cities.
-We have a five-year contract with our partner to work with 10,000 familes to assess and meet their water supply and sanitation needs.
-In 2013, our partner will complete 150 water systems serving 12,500 individuals and 125 community toilets serving 6,000.
+Water 1st implements projects in the urban slums of Dhaka, Chittagong, and Khulna, Bangladesh's largest cities.
+In 2015, our partner will complete 250 water systems serving 20,000 individuals and 150 community toilets serving 7,500.

 Water 1st works in the rural, agricultural communities of Oromia, Ethiopia, where access to safe water is an acute issue.
 Our partner designs complex, piped water-supply systems and trains the beneficiary communities to manage and operate the systems in a sustainable fashion.
-Community members learn critical hygiene practices.
-Use of hygienic latrines is increased from less than 20% to more than 80%.
 Health benefits and labor savings resulting from these projects are astounding and life-changing.
 We will complete the Dawo Kara project in 2015, serving 3,700 people, and start work on the Dima Jelliwan project.

 Our partner organization in Honduras designs piped water-supply systems that bring safe water to each household in a community.
 Households also construct highly effective pour-flush toilets.
 Two members of every household receive hygiene education.
 A local water committee is trained and equipped to manage the water system in perpetuity.
-In 2013 Water 1st will support the San Bartolo/Capuca project, serving 600 people in two communities and the Portillo El Paraiso project, serving 200 people.
+In 2015, 9 projects serving 2,000 people will be completed.
+Work will begin on several additional projects including a project serving 15,000 households in the community of Lepaera.

 Recent Successes and Current Challenges